anywhichway/reasondb/README.md

 ***Note*** Functions must be callable with no arguments or default values for all arguments.

-## Defering Evaluation And Skipping Indexing
+## Deferring Evaluation And Skipping Indexing

 If you have properties with large values, e.g. long strings, you can eliminate them from indexing, but still query them using JOQULAR by adding them to a a class property called `.deferKeys`.
-Evaluation of predicates is then done against instantiated instances during currsor processing rather than during index matching.
+Evaluation of predicates is then done against instantiated instances during cursor processing rather than during index matching.
 This will be slightly slower for queries return large data sets but will keep the size of the indexes smaller.

 ## Skipping Indexing